frankwxu/digital-forensics-lab/README.md

 ---

-## Table of Contents (new release Oct 15, 2024: Eufy investigations)
+## Repository Materials: Table of Contents

+The links below are the table of contents for this **digital-forensics-lab repository**, not the table of contents of the book.
+They index the labs, presentations, case studies, datasets, and other instructional resources available here. *(Latest noted repository addition: Eufy investigations, October 15, 2024.)*

 - Basic Computer Skills for Digital Forensics
   - [Number Systems](/Basic_Computer_Skills_for_Forensics/0_Number_Systems.pptx) (add Python code for data conversion 1/2023)